 If you are eating in a way that is causing a significant amount of stress and physical health concern – reach out for help.
 You need both a dietitian and psychologist that specialize in eating disorders and emotional eating to help you work through things together as a team.

 What factors can lead to binge eating?

-There are a wide range of psychological, social and physical reasons that bingeing occurs.
+There is a wide range of psychological, social and physical reasons that bingeing occurs.
 One way to begin exploring how to overcome binge eating is to consider there are two key types of binges:

-Triggered by a wide range of emotions such as anger, sadness, anxiety, stress and boredom.
+Triggered by a wide range of emotions such as anger, sadness, anxiety, stress, and boredom.

 Tackling the emotional reasons you are bingeing involves digging deep and exploring the following tough questions.
 Working with a psychologist that specializes in eating disorders is the best expert to help you navigate a better understanding of these and the best solutions forward.

 - What is eating me?
 What am I “stuffing”?
 If I am eating when I am not truly hungry, is it because I am stressed, sad, bored, angry, worried, etc.?

 - What am I hungry for?
 What am I looking for in my life that has not come my way yet?
 What fulfills me and brings me joy?

 - How can I comfort myself without food?
 How else can I soothe or nurture myself?
 Is there an enjoyable hobby, task or activity that I could do instead of turning to food?